Explosion in Shaw

 Oldham Distress Fund

-The Oldham Distress Fund is a registered charity (registered charity number 225145) which is independently audited and will discharge all money raised to those residents affected by this incident.
+The Oldham Distress Fund is a registered charity (registered charity number 225145) which is independently audited.
 Any administration costs will be borne by the Council and will not come out of the Distress Fund.

 Oldham Council donated £100,000 to the official Distress Fund from its revenue resources to help alleviate the immediate distress and hardship experienced by the affected residents.

 An award of £125,000 was made to Oldham Council from the Greater Manchester Disaster Relief Fund through Forever Manchester.
-All money donated to the Oldham Distress Fund will be used to directly benefit residents affected.
 A full list of donations made to date can be found at

 Applications to the Distress Fund, continue to be approved by Trustees and paid quickly to ensure repairs can be made.
 So far the fund has successfully helped 91 households to cope with the impact of the explosion and we have received a lot of positive feedback on how the situation was handled.